chafc-fcig/chafc-fcig.github.io/guides/fields.md

 ---
-layout: page-with-toc
+layout: default
 title: The Fields to use
+parent: Guides
 ---

+# The fields to use

-These are the mandatory and recommended fields to use.
+These are the mandatory and recommended fields to use when delivering data to the ALA.

 **Mandatory:** You must include this piece of data.
 These fields should always be populated.